EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Setup-Dev-Environment.md

-# 2.7 Option 2: Setup Local Dev Environment
+# 2.7 Setup Local Dev Environment

 In this step, you will configure your Python development environment in Visual Studio Code.
 At the end of this step, you should have: